JacobOaks/steelhacks19/README.md

-GeoArt is a conceptual iOS app made fro Steelhacks 2019.
+GeoArt is a conceptual iOS app made for Steelhacks 2019.

 The app uses the phone's location to create a unique piece of art.
 It does this by processing each digit of the phone's longitude and latitude as a different art parameters.
 For example, one digit may represent one shape's size, while another may represent the blue component of the piece's background.